 We’re additionally partnering with other healthcare providers, educators, social support agencies, and related services to communicate about the growing network of support that exists to assist visually impaired people, their caregivers, and their families.
 Because a number of visual impairment assistive devices aren’t covered by most insurance programs, we can help make a significant difference in the lives of visually impaired people through securing electronic magnifiers, smart devices, and other technological tools.

 Together, we can help make sure that visually impaired people in our community don’t miss out on the abundant opportunities that make life meaningful in Memphis.

 If you or someone you know is visually impaired, resources exist to help!
 You might be a healthcare provider or educator, a member of a support group, or someone who works with people who have experienced visual impairment issues.

 Our message is simple: there are things that can make life better for visually impaired people if you know that there are services to help.
 Our Low Vision Services programs include residency trained doctors and a social worker.

 Our program will help figure out what you or the person with visual impairment in your life needs.
 Perhaps it’s a state-of-the-art piece of technology that identifies currency amounts or temperature controls on a stove.
 Perhaps it’s assistance with transportation access to keep doctor’s appointments or shopping trips.

 Research shows that visually impaired people who find the right resources to fit their needs are far more satisfied with their quality of life.
 From receiving visual impairment devices to visual impairment training, patients can also benefit from home environment changes or participation in support groups and counseling.

-This helpful brochure produced by The Lighthouse Guild is available in both English and Spanish and provides an easy-to-read, downloadable booklet for both patients and their caregivers:
+The Lighthouse Guild has produced a brochure available in both English and Spanish and provides an easy-to-read, downloadable booklet for both patients and their caregivers: